brunokoga/Montevideo/bestiary3_dir/tupilaq.md

 Special Abilities

 **Scrimshaw Magic (Sp)** When a tupilaq is created, its creator can inscribe a single spell he knows (as long as that spell is no higher than 2nd level and requires no material components) into the tupilaq as a complex scrimshaw design.
-The tupilaq gains the ability to use that spell as a spell-like ability (CL 7th three times per day.
+The tupilaq gains the ability to use that spell as a spell-like ability (CL 7th) three times per day.
 The tupilaq's creator can inscribe a new spell onto the tupilaq if he wishes, replacing the previous scrimshaw.
 Inscribing a new scrimshaw requires 24 hours of work and an expenditure of 500 gp in materials.
-The tupilaq presented here utilizes _ [invisibility](spell_dir/invisibility#_invisibility_ in this manner. _ [Erase](spell_dir/erase#_erase)_ can destroy a tupilaq's scrimshaw if it fails a Fortitude save against the spell.
+The tupilaq presented here utilizes _ [invisibility](spell_dir/invisibility#_invisibility)_ in this manner. _ [Erase](spells/erase#_erase)_ can destroy a tupilaq's scrimshaw if it fails a Fortitude save against the spell.
 If a tupilaq's scrimshaw is removed in this manner, it loses access to the spell as a spell-like ability, and seeks out its creator to attack and kill him.
 The tupilaq's creator becomes the target of the tupilaq's seek target ability in this case.
 If a tupilaq's creator is already dead, the tupilaq instead seeks out the nearest living creature and attacks this new target on sight, continuing this spree of murder until it is itself destroyed.

-**Seek Target (Su** A tupilaq's creator can place a drop of blood, lock of hair, or other portion of a creature's body in the tupilaq's maw as a standard action.
+**Seek Target (Su)** A tupilaq's creator can place a drop of blood, lock of hair, or other portion of a creature's body in the tupilaq's maw as a standard action.
 From that point on, the tupilaq constantly knows what direction that creature is located in, and gains a +20 insight bonus on all [Perception](skill_dir/perception#_perception) checks made to locate the creature.
 A new target cannot be assigned to a tupilaq in this manner until its previous target is dead.

-**Shearing Jaws (Ex** All tupilaqs are crafted with oversized jaws capable of tearing and pulling.
+**Shearing Jaws (Ex)** All tupilaqs are crafted with oversized jaws capable of tearing and pulling.
 A tupilaq applies twice its Strength modifier to damage with a successful bite attack and threatens a critical hit on a roll of 19–20.
 A tupilaq is treated as Large for all checks made to move a grappled opponent.

 Tupilaqs are small constructs crafted out of whale bones and whale teeth for the sole purpose of murdering the creator's enemies.
 A tupilaq's appearance can vary based on its construction, but all have prominent jaws and a small body with hands and feet fit for swimming.
 A tupilaq usually stands 3 feet tall and weighs only 30 pounds.